↑

 This card game for kids is so FUN!
 It’s easily scalable for different ages, making it a win with the whole family.
 Cards are drawn from various piles and combined to make a silly set of directions for the player to follow.
 Everyone will be up and moving around and cheering each other on!

-Yeti in My Spaghetti is such a fun game to play with preschoolers.
+Yeti in My Spaghetti is such a fun game for preschoolers to play.
 It’s super simple, but don’t underestimate the giggles.
 You build a nest of spaghetti noodles then stack the Yeti on top.
 Each person takes a turn pulling away one noodle until the Yeti falls into the bowl!
 We love that this teaches cause and effect, taking turns, strategy, and fine motor skills!

 A classic!
 Insert the sticks into the tube to make a barrier for the marbles and then pour the marbles in on top.
 Players take turns removing the sticks while trying to not let the marbles drop!
 It works critical thinking skills in a fun and exciting way.